52 Ancestors,

 Ella Anne was the second child born to William T. and Hannah [Gilbert] Rumple on October 8, 1867.
 [1] The Rumple’s were a farming family.
 Their farm in Van Wert County, Ohio could be described as subsistence farming.
 They cultivated hay, corn and oats for their chickens, hogs, dairy cow and horse.
 Their life was simple, even primitive, compared to modern life.

 Ella’s first experience with loss was in 1874 at age 5 when her mother, Hannah, died.
 [2] This tragic event left Ella’s father, William T. Rumple, a widower with four very young children, including an infant.
 His father, Daniel Rumple, died that same year.
-[3] William was fortunate to have his mother, Mary Elizabeth McBride Rumple, and two sisters, Mary Jane and Sarah Anne, close at hand to help with his children while he worked the family farm with his brother Conrad.
+[3] William was fortunate to have his mother, Mary Elizabeth Harting Rumple, and two sisters, Mary Jane and Elizabeth, close at hand to help with his children while he worked the family farm with his brother Conrad.
 (I wrote about Conrad for the Bachelor Uncle prompt last year.)

 Ella Anne Rumple King, 1867 - 1962